Summer Serenity: Strategies to Stop Eczema Flares in Hot Weather

 Pool Protection: Beat Chlorine Burn

 Pools can be both a relief and a risk.
-While swimming helps cool the body, chlorine and saltwater can strip skin of its natural oils, leaving it dry, itchy, and inflamed.
+While swimming helps cool the body, chlorine and saltwater are detergents that strip skin of its natural oils, leaving it dry, itchy, and inflamed.

 Tips for Water Play Without the Payback:

-- Pre-swim rinse: Saturate skin with fresh water before entering the pool—this reduces the amount of chlorine absorbed.
+• Pre swim rinse: Saturate skin with fresh water before entering the pool—this limits the amount of chlorine or salt absorbed by the skin.

-- Shower immediately after swimming using a pH-balanced cleanser, then moisturize within three minutes to lock in hydration.
+• Shower immediately after swimming using a pH balanced cleanser, then moisturize within three minutes (Soak and Seal) to lock in hydration.

 Outdoor Allergen Awareness: Nature Isn’t Always Nurturing